caedm/wall-ink-server/readme.md

 The Device Manager website is hosted at the web root.
 It acts as an aid in keeping track of your devices.
 ## Important Files
 The files for the configuration website can be found at ```wall-ink-server/web/device_manager```.
-#### dbconfig.php
-Contains information for connecting to the database
 #### view_devices.php
 This is the homepage; it shows a list of devices
 #### edit_device